mikebowman79/Week11-UFO_Sightings/README.md

 d.
 Date/Shape: Filter by Date and Shape
 ![Date Shape](https://user-images.githubusercontent.com/101996041/175121199-83a63291-d20c-4894-a119-f8361bccf6d3.png)

 Multiple Filters: Multiple fields can be searched simultaneously.
 In the below image, the search fields selected are “City” for country and “Triangle” for shape.
-This populates a filtered list of all sightings of a triangle shaped UFO in the US.
+This populates a filtered list of all sightings of a triangle shaped UFO in the San Diego area.
 ![image](https://user-images.githubusercontent.com/101996041/175121676-ee46ba81-8ec0-4e17-b358-1361061d6f86.png)